frame-lang/frame-docs/index.rst

 What is Frame?
 --------------
-Frame is a Domain Specific Language (DSL) language for both designing and programming **systems**.
+Frame is a Domain Specific Language (DSL) language for both designing and programming Frame **systems**.
 Embedded in each Frame system is an automaton, also known as a state machine or Turing machine.
 For simplicity, Frame simply refers to this part of a system as the **machine**.

 Using the open source **Framepiler** tool, Frame programs are transpiled to other languages as well as into UML documentation.
-Currently Frame supports Python as its only target programming language and Statechart visual notation for documentation.
+Currently Frame supports Python as its only target programming language and UML Statechart visual notation for documentation.

-In the future Frame will expand its target language set beyond Python to include JavaScript, Java, C#, C++, Golang and Rust.
+In the future Frame will expand its target language set beyond Python to include JavaScript, Java, C#, C++, Golang, Rust.
 Other languages will follow as the project gains support and adoption.

 Frame Innovations in Automata Design
 --------------